Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

-In the above definition, the rationality-robust approximation ratio is defined in worst-case over the set $\rationalityClass$ of possible bounded rationality levels.
+where $\texttt{OPT}(\noiseScale)$ is the optimal signaling scheme\footnote{ Here we write the optimal signaling scheme with bounded rationality level $\noiseScale$ as $\texttt{OPT}(\noiseScale)$, instead of $\optscheme$ in previous sections, to emphasize its dependency on the rationality level $\noiseScale$. } for a receiver with bounded rationality level $\noiseScale$ (characterized in \Cref{lem:opt fully rational}, \Cref{thm:SISU opt}, \Cref{thm:SDSU opt}); and $\Payoff[\noiseScale]{\texttt{OPT}(\noiseScale)}$ (resp.\ $\Payoff[\noiseScale]{\signalscheme}$) is the expected sender utility of signaling scheme $\texttt{OPT}(\noiseScale)$ (resp.\ $\signalscheme$) for bounded rationality level $\noiseScale$. \end{definition} In the above definition, the rationality-robust approximation ratio is defined in worst-case over the set $\rationalityClass$ of possible bounded rationality levels.
 Ideally, one would like to have a signaling scheme that is approximately optimal under any bounded rationality level, i.e., $\rationalityClass = [0,\infty)$.
-This is the scenario illustrated in \Cref{sec:SISU robust}, in which we show that \wtr{in SISU environments, the optimal censorship signaling scheme for a fully rational receiver can achieve $2$ rationality-robust approximation for any receiver's bounded rationality level (\Cref{thm:2 robust approx SISU upperbound}).} This suggests that, up to a two factor, the knowledge of the bounded rationality level are unimportant in SISU environments; and directly optimizing under fully rational receiver model is robust enough.
+This is the scenario illustrated in \Cref{sec:SISU robust}, in which we show that in SISU environments, the optimal censorship signaling scheme for a fully rational receiver can achieve $2$ rationality-robust approximation for any receiver's bounded rationality level (\Cref{thm:2 robust approx SISU upperbound}).
+This suggests that, up to a two factor, the knowledge of the bounded rationality level are unimportant in SISU environments; and directly optimizing under fully rational receiver model is robust enough.
 In contrast, as we show in \Cref{sec:SDSU robust}, there exists no signaling scheme with bounded rationality-robust approximation ratio in SDSU environments, when the sender has no knowledge of the receiver's bounded rationality level (\Cref{thm:imposs robust approx SDSU}).
 This impossibility result indicates that (a) there exists a tradeoff between the knowledge of the receiver's rationality level and the achievable rationality-robustness; and (b) even if the adversary is restricted to pick receiver's behavior in the quantal response model, designing robust signaling scheme still requires additional knowledge.
-Finally, we show a preliminary positive in SDSU environments: for problem instances with binary state, when the actual rationality robust level is sufficiently large, learning the bounded rationality level up to a multiplicative error enables the sender to design signaling schemes with good rationality-robust approximation guarantee.
+Finally, we show a preliminary positive result in SDSU environments: for problem instances with binary state, when the actual rationality robust level is sufficiently large, learning the bounded rationality level up to a multiplicative error enables the sender to design signaling schemes with good rationality-robust approximation guarantee.